 This paper shows that it is possible to prove global regularity when $d=4$ by a direct, global bound on vortex stretching, whereas for $d=5,6$ the more subtle machinery employed in \cite{SWZ} to control the Lyapunov functional \eqref{LyapunovSWZ} is unavoidable.
 For the case $d=4$, Theorem 1.3 in \cite{SWZ} is slightly stronger than \Cref{GlobalExistenceThmIntro} in this paper in the sense that their result requires the slightly weaker condition $\frac{\omega^0}{r^2}\in L^{2,\infty}$ rather than $L^{2,1}$, but is slightly weaker in that it gives a triple exponential bound on the growth of vorticity, rather than an exponential bound.
 Their approach is, of course, considerably stronger in the sense that it also yields global regularity when $d=5,6$, which is out of reach of the methods in this paper. \end{remark}

-\begin{remark} There are some similarities between the methods used in this paper are somewhat related to the methods used by Danchin in \cite{Danchin} to prove global regularity for axisymmetric swirl-free solutions of the Euler equation when $d=3$.
-Danchin proved global regularity when $d=3$ under the assumptions $\frac{\omega}{r}\in L^{3,1}$ and $\omega\in L^\infty \cap L^{3,1}$, which requires less regularity than the initial global regularity proof due to Yudovich, and which like the result in this paper has a key bound that involves controlling the vortex stretching term. \end{remark}
+\begin{remark} There are some similarities between the methods used in this paper to those used by Danchin in \cite{Danchin} to prove global regularity for axisymmetric swirl-free solutions of the Euler equation when $d=3$.
+Danchin proved global regularity when $d=3$ under the assumptions $\frac{\omega}{r}\in L^{3,1}$ and $\omega\in L^\infty \cap L^{3,1}$, which requires less regularity than the initial global regularity proof due to Yudovich, and which, like the result in this paper, has a key bound that involves controlling the vortex stretching term.

 The key difference in approach, beyond the fact that \cite{Danchin} deals with $d=3$ rather than $d=4$, is that the current paper exploits the fact that the Biot-Savart law for axisymmetric, swirl-free solutions has a locally two dimensional structure, even in higher dimension.
 In particular in two dimensions, we have the Sobolev-type inequality: